AlexWaynee/keylogger-ethical-hacking-project/documentation/report.md

-📘 Title:
+# Title **Keystroke Logging: Understanding Keyloggers Through Ethical Hacking**

-Keystroke Logging: Understanding Keyloggers Through Ethical Hacking
+A Python-based remote keylogger designed for educational and ethical testing purposes on Windows 11, demonstrating how keystrokes can be captured and sent to a remote server—highlighting the simplicity of its creation and the importance of cybersecurity awareness

-👨‍🎓 Abstract
+## Abstract
 This project demonstrates the working of a basic keylogger written in Python, built for educational purposes under a Cybersecurity and Ethical Hacking course.
 A keylogger is a software tool designed to record user keystrokes.
 While malicious in real-world scenarios, our implementation is a controlled and ethical demonstration, focusing on understanding potential threats, their mechanisms, and defensive strategies.

 🎯 Objective